Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_procedure/_index.md

 ## Procedure

-This section describes how to migrate the various configuration elements in a non-multi-node environment or in a multi-node environment.
-Except for the migration of catalogs and the media communication file in a multi node environment, which are described in a specific section *Procedure for mutli-node*.
+This section describes how to migrate the various configuration elements in a non- multi- node environment or in a multi- node environment.
+Except for the migration of catalogs and the media communication file in a multi node environment, which are described in a specific section *Procedure for mutli- node*.

 1. Customize the MIGR$SET file.
     Edit the MIGR$SET and SET variables.